Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/003_crafting_agent_logic.md

 This template is modular.
 It uses the `extends` directive to build on the `expert.j2` template.
 The different sections like constraints, resources, abilities, and best practices make the prompt dynamic.
 It guides the LLM in understanding the task and using resources and abilities.

-The PromptEngine lets us talk to large language models easily.
-By using templates, our agent can adapt without changing the code.
-Remember this as we move forward—it's key to our agent's smarts.
+The PromptEngine equips us with a potent tool to converse seamlessly with large language models.
+By externalizing prompts and using templates, we can ensure that our agent remains agile, adapting to new challenges without a code overhaul.
+As we march forward, keep this foundation in mind—it's the bedrock of our agent's intelligence.

 ---

-## Engaging with LLM
+## Engaging with your LLM

 To make the most of the LLM, you'll send a series of organized instructions, not just one prompt.
 Structure your prompts as a list of messages for the LLM.
 Using the `system_prompt` and `task_prompt` from before, create the `messages` list: